 Sir Walter Raleigh fell victim to one of these when he was charged with treason.
 The only material evidence presented against him was a signed statement from one of the conspirators of the Main Plot that planned to assassinate King James I. The Court denied his attempts to call the author of this letter for cross-examination.
 In spite of an excellent defense in court and essentially no evidence against him, he was convicted and sentenced to death.
 James spared his life in spite of the sentence, and imprisoned him for thirteen years.
 He was released to lead an expedition once again.
 That expedition went poorly, and the Spanish demanded his execution.
 He was executed in 1618 on the basis of his prior conviction.

-During the reign of Ayatollah Khomeini in Iran, hundreds of people who were accused of being potential threats to the regime were put in trials by the Islamic Revolutionary Court, there were no juries and only one judge, and the defendants didn't get a chance defend themselves.
-It didn't matter to them if the defendants were guilty or innocent; if they really were guilty, then their sentences would rid Iran of bad elements, whereas if they were innocent, then they would be expected to consider themselves lucky to be martyred by the Islamic Court.
+During the reign of Ayatollah Khomeini in Iran, hundreds of people who were accused of being potential threats to the regime were put on trial in the Islamic Revolutionary Courts; there were no juries and only one judge, and the defendants didn't get a chance defend themselves.
+It didn't matter to them if the defendants were guilty or innocent; if they really were guilty, then their sentences would rid Iran of bad elements, whereas if they were innocent, then they would be expected to consider themselves lucky to be martyrs.

 Inverted during the Eulmi incident in 1895.
 Korean Empress Myongseong was murdered by Japanese assassins led by Miura Goro, Japanese Ambassador to Korea.
 As this was one of the events intended for the Japanese invasion of Korea, Korea had to turn the assassins over to Japan due to extraterritoriality, and Japan set up a kangaroo court to pardon the assassins.
 After these, Japan annexed Korea in 1910.